Tim-Maes/Schemer/README.md

 This is a single-file application designed for simplicity and portability.
 Contributions are welcome!
 Please ensure any changes maintain the single-file architecture.

-## 📄 License

-This project is open source.
-Feel free to use, modify, and distribute according to your needs.

----

-*🎯 Built with love for database developers who need reliable schema comparison tools*